icambron/timestack/index.markdown

 Timestack isn't very defensive with its inputs and it's a little too easy to break the page by not specifying things correctly.
 I'm working on that.

+##Credits

+Much of the inspiration and CSS comes from Matt Bango's [Pure CSS Timeline](http://mattbango.com/notebook/web-development/pure-css-timeline/).
+This would have taken a lot longer and looked a lot worse without his work.
+There's also Tim Wood's excellent [Moment](http://momentjs.com/) library, which made this a lot easier to build.
+I'd also like to thank Bota Box Wine, because I drank like eight glasses of it while I wrote this.